2025-2026 Catalog

 4

-Choose one of the following Upper-Level Electives
+Choose two of the following Upper-Level Electives

 THETR-359Lighting Design